 How to Become a Content Strategist

-Most employers look for at least three to five years of experience in marketing-related roles like digital content manager, web writer, or content editor.
+When applying, most employers look for candidates who have at least three to five years of experience in marketing-related roles like digital content manager, web writer, or content editor.
+Also, a bachelor's degree is required in a subject like English, journalism, communications, marketing, creative writing, technical writing, information management, or something similar.

-In today's quickly evolving modern workforce, there is a constant need to learn new skills to keep on top of trends.
-In order to navigate this unpredictable working world, professionals will need to look beyond the skills of today or get left behind.
+In today's quickly evolving modern workforce, there is a constant need to learn new skills to stay on top of trends.
+To navigate this unpredictable working world, professionals must look beyond the skills of today, or else you risk getting left behind.